rackerlabs/docs-rackspace-federation/doc/common/common-front.rst

 |product name| is supported for users of Rackspace Cloud and Fanatical
 Support for AWS.
-Although the feature will be enhanced to include all customers in the future, dedicated Hosting accounts are not currently supported.
+Although the feature will be enhanced to include all customers in the future, Dedicated Hosting accounts are not currently supported.

 Using |product name| provides the following benefits: